-- PFRS 13, Fair Value Measurement Portfolio Exception.
-The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39. - PAS 40, Investment Property.
+PFRS 13, Fair Value Measurement - Portfolio Exception.
+The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39.

+PAS 40, Investment Property - Interrelationship between PFRS 3 and PAS 40.
 The amendment is applied prospectively and clarifies that PFRS 3, and not the description of ancillary services in PAS 40, is used to determine if the transaction is the purchase of an asset or business combination.
 The description of ancillary services in PAS 40 only differentiates between investment property and owner-occupied property (i.e., property, plant and equipment).